 2. I see connections that others miss.

 What surprised me, though, was that usually my final grade was higher than those who sounded so smart in class.
 Eventually, I realized that my brain works differently.
 Instead of remembering facts, I see connections.
 I understood the material, but I tended to forget the specifics.
 What this meant was that writing papers, creating presentations, or using the material in any other way came more naturally to me.
-Because I see connections, I can link and combine different ideas more easily.
+Many HSPs intuitively make connections.
+Because of this, I can link and combine different ideas in new and creative ways.

 3. It doesn’t take much to make me happy.

 I always thought the saying, “It’s the small things in life” sounded very, very cliché.
-Then I realized that I am capable of being happy all day long just because I saw a parakeet flying in the wild in my hometown.
-It wasn’t a hallelujah-my-life-is-complete kind of happiness.
-It was more of a childish excitement — and who wouldn’t want to be able to feel that type of awe so easily?
+Then I realized that I am capable of being happy all day long just because I saw a parakeet flying in the wild.
+It wasn’t a hallelujah-my-life-is-complete kind of happiness, but more of a childish excitement — and who wouldn’t want to be able to feel that type of awe so easily?

 4. I feel physical sensations intensely.